Skip to main content

 Given Venable was able to fully transfer in all credits from his associate degree when he started at SNHU, he cut his time to complete his bachelor's in half, saving a good deal of money as well.

 The financial savings is important, as is his time.
-His work keeps him plenty busy; Venable owns three businesses and focuses primarily on his career during Monday through Friday, leaving weekends for schoolwork.
-That's not to say he doesn't fit assignments in during the week when he can.
-When time permits, he often works ahead so he'll be prepared should work demands need additional attention.
+While at SNHU, his work kept him plenty busy; Venable owns three businesses and focuses primarily on his career during Monday through Friday, leaving the weekends for schoolwork.
+That's not to say he didn't fit assignments in during the week when he could.
+When time permitted, he often worked ahead so he'd be prepared should work demands need additional attention.

 "Flexibility for me is everything," Venable said.
-"Things are constantly changing in my world, so having a school like SNHU that is so flexible...(it) allows me to work on things at any time."
+"Things are constantly changing in my world, so having a school like SNHU that is so flexible ... (it allowed) me to work on things at any time."

 A degree can change your life.
 Find the SNHU online degree that can best help you meet your goals.